spiral/docs/extension/monolog.md

 }
 ```

-> You can use any monolog handler as second argument.
+> You can use any monolog handler as the second argument.

 ## Write to Log
 You receive `default` logger using `Psr\Log\LoggerInterface` dependency: